 Hiking pants or shorts

-Most people prefer to wear pants, rather than shorts on hikes, even for summer hiking when the weather is warmer.
+Most people prefer to wear hiking pants, rather than shorts, even for summer hiking when the weather is warmer.

-This is because pants provide better protection for your legs from insects such as ticks and mosquitos, as well as from sharp rocks, branches, and stinging flora (if you’re unfamiliar with the risks ticks pose to your health, read: Ticks and hiking (or trail running)).
+This is because pants provide better protection for your legs from insects such as ticks and mosquitos, as well as from sharp rocks, branches, and stinging flora (if you’re unfamiliar with the potentially serious risks ticks pose to your health and you’ll be hiking in an area where they can be found, read what you should know about ticks and hiking).

-For maximum versatility, choose convertible pants like these that allow you to zip off the lower leg if you want to change from pants to shorts.
+For maximum versatility, you can also choose convertible pants that allow you to zip off the lower leg if you want to change from pants to shorts.

 You could also consider wearing yoga pants or running leggings for more mellow hikes where you don’t expect they’ll get damaged by vegetation.
 They’re designed to be worn while you’re active and getting sweaty, so are a popular option for many people.